lkodinsson/MARS/Fantasy/Bestiary.md

 **HP** 12, **EP** 15, **SP** 8
 **DEF** 5/r8+1, **EVA** 4/r8, **DR** 3
 **Fort** 12/r20+2, **Will** 8/r14+1
-**Speed** 5m
+**Speed** 6m

 **Undead** Immune to sickness and mind altering effects, can't be blinded, and takes half cold damage.
 Also grants advantage to any checks made to intimidate.
-**Zombie Disease** Whenever this deals damage with natural weapons directly to health, it causes Sickness 3 as well.
+**Zombie Disease** Whenever this deals damage with natural weapons directly to health, it also causes Sickness 2.
 Characters that die from effect this become zombies.
 **Natural weapon, bite** Deals STR piercing damage (crit +4), has the features: Momentum, Swift **Natural weapon, claw** Deals STR+r2 slashing damage (crit +2), has the features: Cleave, Swift